kyma-incubator/varkes/README.md

 ## Examples

 The `examples` folder includes mocks based on OpenAPI and OData packages.
->**NOTE:** Using examples in the `master` branch without cloning the whole repository is currently impossible because they use development version numbers in their `package.json` files and these are not published to npm registry.
-If you want to use them without cloning the whole repository, refer to tags in the `release` branch.
-There, you can find the latest version of the dependencies already included in their `package.json` files.
+>**NOTE:** Using examples in the `master` branch without cloning the repository is currently impossible because of the development version numbers used in the `package.json` files which are not published to the npm registry.
+If you want to use the examples without cloning the whole repository, use the tags in the `release` branch.
+There you can find the latest version of the dependencies already included in the `package.json` files.

-To create Docker images of examples, see the `release` branch, where npm installed in Docker containers can get the latest version from the registry.
+To create Docker images of examples, use the `release` branch, where the npm installed in Docker containers can get the latest version from the registry.

 ## Development